justinjest/python-essentials/lessons/05Data Cleaning and Validation.md

 ## 5.4 Handling outliers
 ### Overview
-Outliers can also inflate metrics and skew results, by providing data that is clearly inacurate.
+Outliers can also inflate metrics and skew results, by providing data that is clearly inaccurate.
 Removing outliers ensures that our records don't have clear errors, which improves the reliability of analyses.
 While duplicates are easy to remove outliers are more complex.
 You need to confirm that the data you are looking at is an outlier, and decide what you want to replace it with.
 ### Key Method